Contrean/OpenForumFramework/README.md

 If you want to use a model, you need a controller.

 ### Controllers
-To create a controller, simply use the dev.php-file again.
+To create a controller, simply use the dev-file again.

-`php dev.php make controller YOUR_CONTROLLERNAME_HERE`
+`php dev make controller YOUR_CONTROLLERNAME_HERE`

 You can also add the `--require=` to import models into your controller.
 You can import as many models as you want, as long as you use existing models.